gorillalogic/clean-code-sql/README.md

 ## Temporary tables

 Prefer to use a Table variable when the result set is small instead of a Temporary table.
-A temp table will be created on the temp database and that will make your query slower
+A temp table will be created on the temp database and that will make your query slower.

 Bad: